gvwilson/sdxpy/src/lint/index.md

     whether and when [%i "recursion" %] takes place.

-1. The method `position` relies on the fact that every node in the ATS keeps track of where in the source code it came from.
+1. The method `position` relies on the fact that every node in the AST keeps track of where in the source code it came from.

 To use this class,
-we read in a source program that we want to analyze, parse it, and then call the `visit` method of our class to trigger recursion:
+we read the source of the program that we want to analyze, parse it, and then call the `visit` method of our class to trigger recursion: